smizell/geneva/README.md

 // The ~ is used to pass around variables geneva = Geneva();

+// For this logic example, the = function may
+// look odd because it starts with a !.
+This is
+// calling the = function, not testing for inequality,
+// which is done with !not=

 // Should be equal to 6
 var logicExample = geneva.run(
   ["!if", ["!=", 5, 5],